swallowWings/ALTEK/README.md

 O Get values from text files
    - Extract values in a cell of ASCII raster files
-   - Calculate average values of ASCII raster files
+   - Calculate average, min, max, sum values of ASCII raster files
-   - Accumulate all ASCII raster files
+   - Calculate average, min, max, sum values of all cells in ASCII raster files
    - Aggregate ASCII raster files in some interval
    - Extract values in a certain column of text files

 O Append text files